Services

 Can Americans buy property in France?
 A complete guide for US citizens

-1. Affordable luxury compared to US prices – Americans find that buying a house in France often costs significantly less than comparable real estate in major US cities, even in highly desirable regions like Bordeaux or Nice.
+• Affordable compared to US prices – French real estate often costs significantly less than comparable property in major US cities, even in sought-after regions like Bordeaux or Nice.

-Can Americans legally purchase properties in France?
+Can Americans own properties in France legally?

 Do you need a visa/residency to own property in France?